Grunge lit: Critical analysis

 In 1995, when the first books were identified as "grunge lit", the new term was deemed "problematic" and soon after the moniker was coined, it was "hotly contested" and it led to antithetical views.
 The majority of grunge lit books received little critical attention.
-Linda Jaivin condemned critics who categorized of all these authors' very different works as "grunge lit", an approach she called an "excuse for a wank".
+Linda Jaivin condemned critics who categorized all these authors' vastly different works as "grunge lit", an approach she called an "excuse for a wank".
 The authors McGahan, McGregor and Tsiolkas criticized the "homogenizing effect" of conflating such a different group of writers.
 Tsiolkas called the "grunge lit" label a "media creation".
 University of New South Wales writing and literature professor Paul Dawson states that the rise of university creative writing programs was a factor which drove the development of grunge lit, as these programs encourage students to write, promote their students' works, and encourage the young authors to write in a diary-like style.

-Grunge lit has been assessed as a type of protest by these young writers, a revolt against the dominant and conservative establishment Baby boomer writers who had achieved success in Australia.
+Grunge lit has been assessed as a type of protest by these young writers, a revolt against the dominant and conservative establishment baby boomer writers who had achieved success in Australia.
 One of the subjects that led to disagreement was whereas "grunge lit" texts were marketed as "outsider art", non-mainstream works that challenged the status quo, these books were promoted, marketed and sold by mainstream publishing houses.
 Some critics viewed grunge lit as a form of "social commentary".
 Sharyn Pearce states that McGahan's 1988 and Kill the Old pose questions about whiteness and masculinity in Australia, as well as exploring political and cultural critiques of Australian Bicentennial celebrations such as Expo '88.

 Much of the response from critics was negative.
 One literary critic referred to the "'God-awful' prose of 'those appalling "grunge" novels' as 'surely fiction's last gasp before it disappears altogether to be replaced by the home shopping channel'."
 Critics have also called the writing in grunge novels "facile" or "bland", with one critic calling the texts more like "a school composition than a serious literary work".
-Some critics stated that grunge lit was the product of Generation X young authors raised in front of TV screens and cinema, which resulted in a form of literature that does not resemble the academic and mainstream Australian literature written by Baby Boomers that preceded it, and in texts which shock the reader, but without "moving" them emotionally.
+Some critics stated that grunge lit was the product of Generation X young authors raised in front of TV screens and cinema, which resulted in a form of literature that does not resemble the academic and mainstream Australian literature written by baby boomers that preceded it, and in texts which shock the reader, but without "moving" them emotionally.

 In After the Celebration: Australian Fiction 1989–2007, Ken Gelder and Paul Salzman state that grunge lit writers focus on "grunge bases: drugs, vomit, shit, rough sex, a youth culture that embraces a certain chic poverty, and a barely suppressed misogyny."
-Ettler's The River Ophelia was considered pornographic by some reviewers, although though defenders called it feminist erotica.
+Ettler's The River Ophelia was considered pornographic by some reviewers, although defenders called it feminist erotica.

 Gelder and Salzman call grunge lit a "fashionable" genre and state that its goal was to "...épater le bourgeois" (French for "shock the bourgeoisie") with the "bourgeoisie represented by the middlebrow women's fiction", which the authors call "chick lit".